Kaamkiya/devl/.github/CONTRIBUTING.md

 All contributions are welcome!
 Please *fully* read the guidelines before making an issue or pull request.

+If you want to make an easy contribution, just add more resources to [resources.json](../resources.json).
+It's very easy, and I'm always looking for more resources :smile:

 ## Issues

 Feel free to create an issue!
 Please pick the most appropriate template, or